Allahdad12/Git/README.md

 # Git
-its a test repositry for practice
+its a test repositry for practice.
+## new changes